FAQ #6 Update: Landing by night – just as by day – the Jacobson Flare

 Now, if the spacing was actually 300ft / 90m – BUT, we aimed at the same NIGHT aim point 1, mid-way between the axes of the first and second pairs of edge lights, then the ACTUAL aim point 1 location would be located at 450ft / 135m, somewhat deeper.

-Given that the test pilot-certified landing distance is factored (increased) by 67% for all other pilots, this is not a practical issue, as long as the approach is flown accurately, within +5/-0kts.
+Given that the certified landing distance is factored (increased) by 67%, this is not a practical issue, as long as the approach is flown accurately, within +5/-0kts.
 See the 90m spacing illustration in Fig 3, below:

 - How to aim?